REXPACO ASDI: Joint unmixing and deconvolution of the circumstellar environment by angular and spectral differential imaging: Introduction

-This paper addresses the problem of reconstructing circumstellar disks from ASDI sequences.
-Compared to ADI sequences, this raises several challenges: \begin{itemize} \item the modeling of temporal and spectral fluctuations of the residual star light, \item the joint exploitation of both spectral and temporal information to effectively extract the component of interest, \item the tractability of estimating high-dimensional models from large datasets. \end{itemize}

-Typical ASDI datasets produced by the Integral Field Spectrograph (IFS) of the Spectro-Polarimetry High-contrast Exoplanet Research instrument (SPHERE \cite{beuzit2019sphere}) at the Very Large Telescope (VLT), in Chile, are $N=290\times 290$ pixels, have $L=39$ spectral bands, and $T\approx 100$ exposures.
+In this paper, we address the problem of reconstructing circumstellar disks from ASDI sequences through joint multi-spectral post-processing.
+Compared to ADI, this raises several challenges: (i) modeling the temporal and spectral fluctuations of the residual star light, (ii) jointly exploiting both temporal and spectral information to effectively extract the component of interest, and (iii) ensuring the tractability of estimating high-dimensional models from large datasets.
+As an illustration of point (iii), typical ASDI datasets produced by the Integral Field Spectrograph (IFS) of the Spectro-Polarimetry High-contrast Exoplanet Research instrument (SPHERE; \cite{beuzit2019sphere}) at the Very Large Telescope (VLT) are $N=290\times 290$ pixels, have $L=39$ spectral bands and $T\approx 100$ individual exposures.
 Several hundred million pixel measurements must then be combined to produce a multi-spectral reconstruction of the component of interest.
+Modeling the full covariance associated with this volume of measurements theoretically involves estimating $N(N+1)/2$ degrees of freedom from the data, which is not feasible without making approximations to the covariance.

-\emph{Our contributions:} This paper extends the REXPACO algorithm \cite{flasseur2021rexpaco} to ASDI sequences.
-This extension involves several specific developments, in particular: \begin{itemize} \item a separable model of the spatial, temporal and spectral covariances, \item a technique to estimate the components of the covariance model, \item a strategy to jointly refine the model of the residual star light and to reconstruct the disk, \item a spatio-spectral regularization of the reconstructed multi-spectral images. \end{itemize} While the observation model is quite specific to direct imaging in astronomy, our statistical modeling of the nuisance terms is very general and could be applied to other imaging modalities for component unmixing problems.
+\emph{Our contributions:} This paper extends the REXPACO algorithm \citep{flasseur2021rexpaco,flasseur2022multispectral} to ASDI sequences.
+This extension, named REXPACO ASDI, involves several specific methodological developments, including: \begin{itemize} \item a spatio-spectral separable model of the covariances of the nuisance, \item a spatio-temporal weighting of the measurements based on their relative quality, \item a technique to estimate the components of the covariances and weights model, \item a regularization strategy of the (noisy) sample covariances, \item a strategy to jointly refine the model of the residual star light and reconstruct the disk of interest, \item a spatio-spectral regularization of the reconstructed multi-spectral images, \item a strategy to unmix point-like sources from the disk material. \end{itemize} Beyond these methodological developments, the proposed approach is, to the best of our knowledge, the first one to leverage joint processing of multi-spectral data through an inverse problem framework for reconstructing circumstellar disks in high-contrast imaging.
+We illustrate in this paper the benefits of an accurate exploitation of the spectral diversity to improve reconstruction fidelity.
+In particular, we show that REXPACO ASDI can faithfully reconstruct disks with near-circulo-symmetric morphologies (e.g., spiral and rings).
+Such morphological structures are especially challenging to reconstruct without additional data diversity complementary to A(S)DI (e.g., based on RDI techniques) to build an unbiased model of the nuisance component.